 - Ibuprofen to treat symptoms related to mild altitude sickness, which include nausea and headaches.

-- Diamox or Acetazolamine acts a respiratory stimulant to help in metabolizing higher amount of oxygen in the human body, particularly during the nighttime.
-It accelerates the acclimatization process and acts as a prophylactic, especially by making unavoidably big ascents.
+- Diamox or Acetazolamide acts as a respiratory stimulant to help in metabolizing a higher amount of oxygen in the human body, particularly during the nighttime.
+It accelerates the acclimatization process and acts as a prophylactic, especially by making unavoidably significant ascents.

 Therefore, with some essential tips, you should easily overcome the problem of acute altitude sickness.

 Himalayan Asia Treks and Expedition P Ltd is an ideal partner for trekking Packages in Nepal/Nepal Tour Packages or any other tourism activities in Nepal, Bhutan, and Tibet.
 The Company was established in 2004 AD by individuals who have spent an entire life working as guides, mountaineers, and trekkers.
 One of the best things about us is that we focus on client satisfaction.
 And to achieve that, we even allow our clients to make changes to the itinerary if you're planning to go on the Nepal Trekking Packages/Nepal Tour Packages and are looking for a travel service provider.

 To make sure to choose Himalayan Asia Treks and Expedition P Ltd. The one sure thing is, with us beside you, you can get the best out of the Nepal Trekking Packages/Nepal Tour Packages, including Bhutan and Tibet.